Seeing the Conflict

 Your meditation community as well as online videos can offer further instruction, but we offer here a short guide on how to practice standing.

 - Stand with your feet hip-width apart and with toes pointing straight forward.
 As you roll your shoulders back and elongate your spine, soften the backs of your knees.
 Your pelvis should relax downward.
 If you are practicing from a wheelchair or other chair, energize the your connection to the ground.
+Some find it helpful to imagine that roots are extending down from your feet (or your seat) into the ground.

 - Ensure that you are balanced over your feet, leaning neither forward nor backward and then relax the muscles of your face, head, neck, and belly.
 Float the tip of your tongue up toward the roof of your mouth, just behind your upper front teeth.
 If you like you can bring a gentle smile as an invitation to friendliness.